Schindleria praematura: Morphological description

-Identification of the species as Schindleria praematura (Schindler) is based on diagnostic features including but not limited to 13 segmented caudal rays, the gut extending to about two-thirds of the standard length, between 18 to 22 dorsal fin rays, and 11 to 14 anal fin rays, which originate immediately behind the urogenital opening.
+Identification of the species as Schindleria praematura (Schindler) is based on diagnostic features including but not limited to 13 segmented caudal rays, the gut extending to about two-thirds of the standard length, between 18 and 22 dorsal fin rays, and 11 to 14 anal fin rays, which originate immediately behind the urogenital opening.
 The entire body, including the head, is uniformly whitish, elongated, and compressed.
 The average length of head is about 10.5% of the total length.
 The black pigment cap on the swim bladder is visible through the body wall, and their fins are translucent.
-(Figure 1.)
 The iris of the eye is black and capped dorsally with an iridescent silvery layer spotted with numerous melanophores.
 Eye diameter is about equal to the length of the snout, 25% in head length, and two or three rows of small teeth are present in the jaws.
-(Figure 2.)
 S. praematura are sexually dimorphic.
 Among females, the most distinctive feature is the pre-dorsal fin length and the caudal fin length, while among males, the snout length was overall most distinctive.
 There were different urogenital papilla (UG) shape between males and females.
 Males of S. praematura had a long and narrow UG with the opening on the tip.
 In female S. praematura, the UG was rounded and shorter compared to the males’, but was distinctly wider and had two narrow projections laterally to the UG opening.

 Distribution

-Schindleriidae, a family of small, paedomorphic, marine gobioid fishes (Johnson & Brothers, 1993), is widely distributed in warm-water reef habitats of the Indian and Pacific Oceans Schindleria’s biogeographic range is extremely large, inhabiting a wide range of environmentally very different tropical waters at and off coral reefs (figure 1), from the submarine ridges of Nazca and Sala y Gomez, off of South America, to Hawaii, South Africa, and the Red Sea.
+Schindleriidae, a family of small, paedomorphic, marine gobioid fishes (Johnson & Brothers, 1993), is widely distributed in warm-water reef habitats of the Indian and Pacific Oceans Schindleria's biogeographic range is extremely large, inhabiting a wide range of environmentally very different tropical waters at and off coral reefs, from the submarine ridges of Nazca and Sala y Gomez, off of South America, to Hawaii, South Africa, and the Red Sea.
 But more specifically, Schindleria praematura is confined to Indo-West Pacific coral reefs and is distributed from southern Japan and the South China Sea to the Great Barrier Reef (Australia), Papua New Guinea, Palau and the Marshall Islands.
 This species has also been observed at Easter Island, Madagascar in the western Indian Ocean and Southern African regions inside the Kosi Mouth Estuary, KwaZulu-Natal South Africa.
 Additionally, the first record of the species in the Red Sea was made by El-Regal and Kon, 2019 which significantly extends the known distribution of this species northward in the Indo-West Pacific.
-(Figure 3.)